santiment/academy/src/docs/data-anomaly/deprecated/project-in-trending-words/index.md

 **Project in Trending Words** indicates that the project appeared in top-10 trending words.

 Bitcoin and Ethereum are not tracked.
-Once the signal is fired for some project the cooldown period of 12 hours is activeted for this project.
+Once the signal is fired for a project, the cooldown period of 12 hours is activated for that project.
 No new project-in-trending-words signals are emitted during the cooldown period.